 Degree credit is awarded only after the employee provides an official transcript showing degree awarded.
+Employees must be certified in the area of degree to be awarded an advanced degree supplement.

-- 1. The employee is responsible for obtaining verification of previous teaching experience, using the forms contained in the appointment packet. - a.
-Only regular teaching or education-related experience will be accepted (Credit for substitute teaching on a daily or permanent basis that is not contracted will not be accepted.) - Definition Year of Service one-half year plus one day (99 days) of a contractual year; or, a major portion of the hours (greater than 3.625)
+- The employee is responsible for obtaining verification of previous teaching experience, using the forms contained in the appointment packet.
+Experience verification forms must be returned to the Human Resources Instructional Section within 120 days from start date to be considered. - Only regular teaching or education-related experience will be accepted (Credit for substitute teaching on a daily or permanent basis that is not contracted will not be accepted.) - Definition Year of Service one-half year plus one day (99 days) of a contractual year; or, a major portion of the hours (greater than 3.625) per day for 99 days; or, a combination of full-time and fraction of hours to equal a total of 71 hours during a contractual year. - Teaching or administrative experience in any state or regionally accredited public school (K-12), junior or community college, university (graduate assistant experience will not be counted) or government-sponsored school will be accepted. - Certified teaching experience at private schools or institutions that have SACS, WACS, NWACS, NCACS, NEACS and MSACS accreditation and other approved accrediting agencies gain experience at the rate.
+For private school credit, please refer to the article 21.07, G., of the current teacher collective bargaining agreement.

-- per day for 99 days; or, a combination of full-time and fraction of hours to equal a total of 71 hours during a contractual year. - Teaching or administrative experience in any state or regionally accredited public school (K-12), junior or community college, university (graduate assistant experience will not be counted) or government-sponsored school will be accepted. - 3.
-Certified teaching experience at private schools or institutions that have SACS, WACS, NWACS, NEACS and MSACS accreditation and other approved accrediting agencies gain experience at the rate.
-For private school credit, please refer to the article 21.07, G., of the current teacher collective bargaining agreement. - 4.
-Maximum service that may be credited in Leon County Public Schools is 28-plus years, or pay level 23. - 5.
-Up to three years of military credit is granted for war-time or three years of instructional experience if related to employee's instructional assignment.
-An official copy of the Honorable Discharge and "Report of Separation from Active Duty" forms (DD 214) must be furnished. - 6.
-Up to 10 years occupational experience is granted for industrial and technical employee staff.
+- Maximum service that may be credited in Leon County Public Schools is 28-plus years, or pay level 23.
+Returning retired employees will receive a maximum of 20 years of experience. - Up to three years of military credit is granted for war-time or three years of instructional experience if related to employee's instructional assignment.
+An official copy of the Honorable Discharge and "Report of Separation from Active Duty" forms (DD 214) must be furnished. - Up to 10 years occupational experience is granted for industrial and technical employee staff on a District issued Vocational Certificate.